 The above was written a while ago.
 Since then, we did have another baby, who is now already growing up - time flies! and I did not actually use many all-in-one diapers on her, but instead loved pinned prefolds and wool.
 Back then when I wrote that, the lovely Cloth-eez diapers in sizes that work had not yet been invented, so having the much better prefolds, ones that actually fit, really made a big difference so I could love the inexpensive, easy-washing prefolds.
 I love the simplicity of prefolds.
 I really enjoy them more than anything else.
 So I'd change the setup to 24 prefolds and 12 fitteds instead and use almost all wool for covers.
 I really do love natural fibers best.

+Our mission is to communicate information about cloth diapering and provide the very best of today's wonderful cloth diapering products focusing on natural fibers.
+Our desire is to honor the Lord in all we do by operating our company in a manner consistent with biblical principles.
 Green Mountain Diapers was born in early 1998.
-Our mission is to communicate information about cloth diapering and provide the very best of today's wonderful cloth diapering products focusing on natural fibers.
 We've grown in the recent years to be one of the leading natural fiber cloth diaper retailers nationwide, and have blossomed into Green Mountain Diapers Corporation.
-We moved the business out of our house to the nearby Cotton Mill in 2009 and we now have 6 employees, plus Karen and Doug.
-Now GMD is a team of 7 people serving your cloth diapering needs.
+We moved the business out of our house to the nearby Cotton Mill in Brattleboro, Vermont in 2009.
+Now GMD is a team of 8 people serving your cloth diapering needs.
 We are still a very small business dedicated to quality service and natural fiber diapering.
 You can buy with confidence from us.

 Elizabeth (black shirt just off the edge of picture), Mary Lou (Karen's Mother-in-Law), Pete, Karen (with the baby), Doug (Karen's husband) and Nick.